top of page

 WHAT IS IT AND WHY DO PLANTS NEED IT?

 Lighting is a vital component in growing healthy plant life.
 Plants utilize the radiation from our lights to stimulate photosynthesis.
 We need to be conscious of the light we choose for the specific plants we are growing because plants need enough light to live, but excess light can cause algae blooms and harm plants.
 And different plants have different light requirements.
-Once we have light intensities where they need to be for our design, we can consider the temperature, or Kelvin, of the lights.
-Doing so can make certain colors in our plants pop.
+Once we have light intensities (PAR) where they need to be for our design, we can consider the spectrum (PUR).
+Doing so ensures your plants will have all the energy they need to be happy and healthy.

 Time your CO2 so that it is on 1 hour before your lights are on.
 This way Co2 saturation levels are high as soon as your light turns on kick starting photosynthesis.